dyspop/Configify/README.md

 ## Warning

-This software is in alpha development.
-This should work, please report bugs.
+This software is in beta development.
+That said, this package should work.
+Please report bugs.

 Key caveats:
 * Outputs your configuration data to the screen in some cases.
 * Only supports json
-* Only available for python.
+* Only available for python 3.
 * You want this module to prompt from TTY.
 * You're on a 'NIX system.
 * You're okay figuring out how to make forcing a configuration regeneration for the user on your own.